What if I told you there's a way for Canadians to invest in the stock markets, pay down your mortgage, and save thousands of dollars each year in tax?

 - Sell your current taxable (not TFSA/RRSP!) investments and pay down your house mortgage portion of the HELOC;

-- Start a new Cash/Margin Account with a brokerage.
-Make sure it is separate from any other Cash/Margin Account you may have!
+- Start a new Non-registered Investment Account with a brokerage.
+Make sure it is separate from any other Investment Account you may have!
 You must have a clean paper trail;

 - Make regular mortgage payments and put all extra savings towards the house mortgage portion of your HELOC;

-- Borrow back the newly available money from the investment loan side of your HELOC by making a transfer to the Cash/Margin Account;
+- Borrow back the newly available money from the investment loan side of your HELOC by making a transfer to the Non-registered Investment Account;

 - Use investment loan money to purchase Canadian stocks which pay some dividends.
 Make sure the dividends get deposited in your separate online chequing account;